vaurasan/courses/cloud-architectures-aws/system-deployment-penpot.md

 ### Proof of work

-Here is proof of the system in use and working:
+Here is proof of the system in use and working.
+This is a screenshot of the AWS Management Console showing the 3 EC2 instances, in the lower browser window you can see connection to the **Nginx** instances IPv4 address and the PenPot app working:

 ![penpot](images/PenPot.png)